Nanook's Great Hunt: Synopsis

 "A boy's journey into manhood through his quest to find his missing father...
-Set in the harsh landscape of the Canadian Arctic, this enchanting tale evolves around Nanook, a twelve-year-old Inuk boy, who embarks upon a journey to find his missing father, undertaking the challenge of hunting down the mythical bear, Suaq Nanok."
+Set in the harsh landscape of the Canadian Arctic, this enchanting tale revolves around Nanook, a twelve-year-old Inuk boy, who embarks upon a journey to find his missing father, undertaking the challenge of hunting down the mythical bear, Suaq Nanok".

 Episodes

-A total of 26 episodes of 26 minutes were produced, plus a 70-minute special titled Nanook - The Great Combat.
-Currently the first two episodes are available for free at eToon on Dailymotion.
+A total of 26 episodes of 26 minutes each were produced, plus a 70-minute special titled Nanook – The Great Combat.

-A list of the French title of the episodes is available at Planète Jeunesse.

 Voice artists

-Nanook was voiced by Charles Pestel in the French version and Evie Mark in the Nunavik version.
+Nanook was voiced by Charles Pestel in the French version and Evie Mark in the Inuktitut version.